infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 	- Review of suggestions is carried out
 	- When committee starts functioning smoothly, discussion on social issues can be initiated with them to help children develop perspective and understand

-# Assessment Tools
-- Aangan [^1] recommends a Standardized Evaluation of performance, criteria &systems.
-- Standardize monitoring tool combining criteria related to infrastructure, interaction and activity .
-- External Evaluation through Vigilance Committees.
-- Develop self monitoring tool.
-- Capacity building of staff to use tool for internal monitoring and goal setting

 # Response protocols to child abuse
 ## Protocol recommended by service providers